-The full Run 2 data sample will allow us to test these scaling ansatzes extending the measurement to higher multiplicities, comparable to peripheral Pb-Pb collisions at the LHC ($dN{ch}/d\eta \sim 40-50$).
+The use of high-multiplicity triggered data collected during the full Run 2 period will allow us to test these scaling ansatzes extending the measurement to higher multiplicities, comparable to peripheral Pb-Pb collisions at the LHC ($dN{ch}/d\eta \sim 40-50$).

 The colour reconnection effects implemented in PYTHIA 8 and DIPSY as well as the collective hydrodynamic expansion implemented in EPOS-LHC could not account quantitatively for all the reported results.
-Some of the qualitative features of the data are described by these models, including the indication of a non-linear increase of the yields of strange hadrons at high p_T , similar to what was previously reported in [53] for J/ ψ and D meson production.
+Some of the qualitative features of the data are described by these models, including the indication of a non-linear increase of the yields of strange hadrons at high $p{\rm T}$, similar to what was previously reported in [52] for J/ ψ and D meson production.
 Although none of the tested models can reproduce the data from a quantitative point of view, EPOS-LHC and DIPSY do provide a better qualitative description of the strangeness enhancement.